|

 proportion of the total still comprises persons who entered this

 country during the last ten years or so.
+Hence the

 urgency of implementing now the second element of the Conservative

 Party's policy: the encouragement of re-emigration.
+Nobody can

 make an estimate of the numbers which, with generous assistance,